jaystary/tacotron2/README.md

-The inference code had some issues that originated from newer versions of Pytorch / Numpy, which have been adjusted.
+The inference code had some issues that originated from newer versions of Pytorch / Numpy, which have been adjusted (as commented in code).

 [Waveglow](https://github.com/NVIDIA/waveglow) is used to generated audio from mel-spectograms.

-There is no streaming of audio data implemented.

 For inference you will need:
 For generating Mel-Spectograms from Text: